reagrouptest/simple-sinatra-application/README.md

-    You will be not able to perform above step unless you have github access.
+    You will be not able to perform above(webhooks) step unless you have github access.
 This step is for information only.

   5. Push the changes to the [Application code repository](https://github.com/reagrouptest/app-code.git)